deepamarti/point-theme/index.md

 ## Hello, I'm Deepa!

 I'm a second-year Computer Science major at the University of California, Davis in the University Honors Program.
-I'm fascinated by the interestion of computer science and design, as well as how technology can be used to connect people.
+I'm fascinated by the intersection of computer science and design, as well as how technology can be used to connect people.
 <p>&nbsp;</p>
 Currently, I'm interning at [CloudKnox Security](https://cloudknox.io/) on the Engineering team.